Autopsy: Death of ex-state NAACP president ruled a suicide

 Spearman was “last seen alive the night before on a Zoom meeting and reported to be in good spirits during the meeting,” the report stated.

-The autopsy states that an X-ACTO knife was found on a stool nearby.
-He had wounds on his wrists that were described as superficial and did not contribute substantially to his death.

 Spearman’s death had drawn widespread attention, with his work as an activist being praised by the likes of Bishop William J. Barber, who preceded Spearman as the state’s NAACP president.
 But few details about Spearman’s death had been released until Tuesday, nearly seven months after his passing.
+The autopsy states that Spearman died of a self-inflicted gunshot wound.

 A 911 call that was placed about a week before Spearman’s death indicated an armed robbery took place at his house.

-Note: EDITOR’S NOTE — This story includes discussion of suicide.
-If you or someone you know needs help, please dial 988 to reach the National Suicide Prevention Lifeline.